kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 ##### Loss Of Service Context

-I we go with option 1, apply authorization policy to all traffic addressed to a service;
+If we go with option 1, apply authorization policy to all traffic addressed to a service;
   This option is very tricky to implement for sidecar-based meshes where the destination sidecar has no knowledge of which Service the request came through.
   Here is the very high-level tarffic flow for sidecar-based meshes: